chris-a-phillips/enter-the-faang/README.md

 ![Product Name Screen Shot][product-screenshot]](https://example.com)

 Enter the FAANG is a "roguelike" card game in which the player will face randomly generated units.
-The player's goal is to
+The FAANG are invading and it's up to the player to try their best to stop them.
+The player's goal is to defeat all of the FAANG enemies using their Titans, before everything is destroyed.
+It's a race against time as the player will have to find the best strategy to protect the Kingdoms from certain doom.

+The rules are:
+* Win by defeating all of the FAANGS
+* Lose by having all Titans or Kingdoms reach 0 health
+* Turns are as follows
+	-   Player receives a new random card from the deck
+	-   cards are selected by player (or titan is swapped out)
+	-   Each card has an energy level
+	-   Titan does action on card
+	-   All units take turns according to speed
+	-   If units are defeated they are replaced after damage step
+	-   Repeat until game ends

 Showcase features:
+* Enemy classes that make specific enemies more difficult to defeat than others
 * Enemy number option for player to choose how many units to defeat
 * Difficulty option to change player unit's stats
 * Trueskill option to change damage calculation
 * Random unit generation based on chosen options
-* Player unit

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!
+While this is currently still being created, much of the logic and metadata has already been created.
+After completion my main goal will be to continue playtesting to make sure that each game is fair and matches the difficulty chosen.

+Features to come:
+* Currency to buy better cards throughout the game
+* Items the titans can use
+* "Synergies" between Titans on the field
+* Experience, levels, and prestige for each Titan

 ### Built With